japkozjad/japkos-assistant-ai/README.md

 # Note for users
 Please be aware that this program is not perfect and errors and bugs may occur.
 Any help with resolving them is appreciated.
+Before you will open the program, make sure you downloaded the GGUF model.
+Without it program will just crash.
+Recommended option is to put it inside this directory and rename it to "model.gguf" because program will recognize it automatically.

 # Screenshots
 ![Start Screen](https://raw.githubusercontent.com/japkozjad/japkos-assistant-ai/56695b7f5e61b4297441d1d4be63d50babf839e5/screenshots/Screenshot%202025-05-30%20192711.png)